sparesparrow/mcp-prompts/INSTALL.md

    - Check Claude's logs for any error messages

 2. **Cannot find prompts**
-   - Verify that the `prompts` directory exists and contains JSON files
+   - Verify that the `prompts` directory exists
-   - Check the server's console output for any errors
+   - Check storage configuration in the `.env` file

-3. **"Command not found" errors**
+3. **Import failures**
-   - Ensure Node.js is installed and in your PATH
+   - Make sure you're using the correct format for the MCP tools
-   - Try using the absolute path to the Node.js executable
+   - Check that the data you're providing matches the expected schema

-4. **Permission issues**
+4. **Permission issues with Docker**
-   - Make sure the scripts are executable (`chmod +x script.sh`)
+   - Make sure Docker is running and you have appropriate permissions
-   - Verify that you have read/write access to the configuration directory
+   - Try running Docker commands with sudo if necessary

 For more help, check the logs or open an issue on the GitHub repository.